 At this point, the driver project may be used.
-Once a driver profile has been created and loaded, the U-CON (User-Configurable) Driver should work just like any other driver plug-in for the server.
-Changes are made to the profile at any time by disconnecting the device from all client applications and then invoking the Transaction Editor.
+Once a driver profile has been created and loaded, the User-Configurable (U-CON) Driver should work just like any other driver plug-in for the server.
+Changes may be made to the profile at any time by disconnecting all client applications and then invoking the Transaction Editor from Device Properties.
 Remember to save the project in between edit sessions.